nasadov/carbon-aware-orchestrator/README.md

 ## The IDL

-The definition of the interface is in the `./pkg/idl/idl.proto` file.
-It aims at modelling the snapshot of a k8s cluster in terms of infrastructure and workload deployed and the placement information in terms of i) scheduling time for each microservice and ii) scores for each pod and for each node.
-Such an IDL/GRPC interface allows to decouple the code written in FogAtlas (golang) from the code of the placement algorithms that could be written in (almost) any programming language.
+The interface definition is in the `./pkg/idl/idl.proto` file.
+It models the snapshot of a Kubernetes cluster in terms of infrastructure and workload deployment, along with placement information including scheduling time for each microservice and scores for each pod and node.
+This gRPC interface decouples the FogAtlas code (written in Go) from the placement algorithm implementations that can be written in various programming languages.

-**Note that the IDL definition on branch `feature/energy` is different and not backward compatible neither with the one in branch `feature/reschedule` nor with the one on branch `main`.**

 ## Repository Structure

-- `pkg/idl/`: gRPC interface definition for communication between the scheduler plugin and placement algorithms
+- `pkg/idl/`: gRPC interface definition
-- `pkg/silly/`: Implementation of the carbon-aware scheduling algorithm
+- `pkg/algorithm/`: Implementation of the carbon-aware scheduling algorithm
-   - `server-python/`: Python implementation of the carbon-aware scheduler
+    - `server-python/`: Python implementation
-   - `client-go/`: Go client for testing the scheduler
+    - `client-go/`: Go client for testing
     - `infra_workload_gen.py`: Tool for generating test infrastructure and workload data

-## The algorithms
+## Carbon-Aware Algorithm

-Currently, the following algorithms have been implemented:
-* Carbon-Aware algorithm (updated version of the "Silly" algorithm)
+The carbon-aware algorithm optimizes workload placement based on total carbon emissions.

-The usage workflow is this:
+The usage workflow is:
-1. The client initializes the algorithm calling the method `Init()`
+1. The client initializes the algorithm with `Init()`
-2. The client provides the current status of the cluster to the algorithm and expects back the scores for each node and for each pod - method `CalculatePlacement()`.
+2. The client provides the current cluster status to the algorithm via `CalculatePlacement()`, which returns scores for each node-pod pairing

-### Carbon-Aware algorithm
+The algorithm evaluates:

-This algorithm optimizes workload placement based on carbon emissions.

-The client (`.pkg/silly/client-go`) sends the following cluster status:
-* Infrastructure
-   * 4 Nodes
-* Workload
-   * 4 Microservices:
-      * one RUNNING
-      * one TO_SCHEDULE
-      * one PENDING
-      * one TO_DEPLOY

-and expects back:
-* Placements
-    * one placement for each microservice in status TO_DEPLOY
-         * scores for this microservice for each node
-         * time to schedule for this microservice
+- Node power consumption models
+- Regional carbon intensity data
+- Embodied carbon amortization
+- Workload resource requirements and duration
+- Current cluster utilization

 ## Carbon-Aware Data Model